google-deepmind/mujoco/doc/programming.rst

    targeting mode, it will move.
 mjCAMERA_USER
    This means that the abstract camera is ignored during an update and the low-level OpenGL cameras are not changed.
-It is equivalent to not specifying an abstract camera at all, i.e. passing a NULL pointer to mjvCamera in the update functions explained below.
+It is equivalent to not specifying an abstract camera at all, i.e., passing a NULL pointer to mjvCamera in the update functions explained below.

 The low-level mjvGLCamera is what determines the actual rendering.
 There are two such cameras embedded in mjvScene, one